JamesLofty/saltation_microplastic/README.md

 This repository includes the following :

 data
-- all results from experimental tests as average values
+- all results from microplastic and amber saltation experimental tests as average values

 example trajcetcory
 - video of a 5mm spherical PA microplastic saltating on a 1.86mm sediment bed at u*  = 0.0221